leylaKapi/leylaKapi.github.io/source/_posts/2014-10-12-what-is-the-vagrant.markdown

 ### How to set up vagrant on Ubuntu Desktop?

 `Vagrant` is a application which improved your application in virtual machine, this means that, you can create your project environment on virtual machine.
-Thanks to vagrant, you cloned local environment on virtual machine so, when you sent to your project to `server`, you can't see any bug or error on your server.
+Thanks to vagrant, you cloned local environment on virtual machine.
+So, when you sent to your project to `server`, you can't see any bug or error on your server.
 On the other hand vagrant is useful, while you are working in a team.

 For the install and use vagrant, you should follow below steps respectively.